Internal Communications (IC) used to be thought of as just ‘sending out stuff’.

-The best results are often achieved using humour, eye-catching visuals, story-telling, employee-generated content and rich media, such as animations and video.
+The best results are often achieved using humor, eye-catching visuals, story-telling, employee-generated content and rich media, such as animations and video.
 Tap into your creative colleagues - such as the marketing or graphic design team - for help if you need it.

 Remember, to inspire the ideal behavior from staff, focus on the ‘why’ this is happening/being explained, and not just the ‘what’.
 If people understand the reason behind what you’re asking them to do (behavioral change) or what you’re telling them about, they are more inclined to give their support.